68- And your Lord revealed the female honeybee; build homes in

 In narrating the doings of the honeybee, the Quran uses the feminine gender.
 In Arabic, verbs are conjugated according to gender.
-The use in the Quran of the feminine gender in conjugation shows that the acts were performed by the female bee.
-To translate the honeybee in question with the addition of the adjective “female” before the honeybee would be natural.
-(It should be noted however that the orthography of both the feminine and the masculine is the same for honeybee.)
+The use in the Quran of the feminine gender in conjugation shows that the acts pointed out by the Quran were performed by the female bee.
 The working of the female honeybee is described in the Quran as follows:

 All the above three functions are performed by female bees.
 The unique function of the male, more robust with big eyes, is to fertilize the young queen female bee.
 The male bees that fulfill this function are expelled from the hive by their females at the end of the summer and, as they are used to being looked after by their females, they then die of starvation.

 At the time of the descent of the Quran, men did not know the details of the distribution of work among the bees living in a hive; they did not know that those actively working in the hive were females.
 They did not know that the function of producing honey and collecting nectar from fruits belonged to female bees.
 Therefore, it is interesting, indeed, that in listing the duties of bees, the Quran used the mode of conjugation in the Arabic intended for the female gender.